open-sauced/docs/docs/technical/resolve-merge-conflicts.md

 ![don't resolve conflicts like this](../../static/img/contributing-resolve-merge-conflicts-dont-do.png)

-The above will at best achieve a ready to merge pull request with visible inconsistencies.
+The above will at best achieve a ready-to-merge pull request with visible inconsistencies.

 ## Repository setup